 - Namenode – Only one node in the cluster will have this service running.
 It contains all the information related to data blocks, their location, and the replicated locations.

-- Secondary Name node – This node keeps tracks of the checkpoints in the name node and in the event of a name node failure, can be used to recreate the name node.
+- Secondary Name node – This node keeps track of the checkpoints in the name node and in the event of a name node failure, can be used to recreate the name node.

-- Data node – Data nodes are the slave nodes that actually store the data and executes the read and write operations for the clients.
+- Data node – Data nodes are the slave nodes that actually store the data and execute the read and write operations for the clients.

 - Node manager – Node manager is part of Yarn – which acts as the cluster manager for all the resources in the cluster.
 The node manager is responsible for the individual resource containers that execute the map and reduce tasks.

-- Resource Manager – Resource manager is also part of YARN and acts as the master authority which does the scheduling and manages the lifecycle of the applications.
+- Resource Manager – The resource manager is also part of YARN and acts as the master authority which does the scheduling and manages the lifecycle of the applications.
 It is also responsible for resource allocation.